-We have audited the financial statements 2021 of Volkswagen Financial Services N.V. based in Amsterdam.
+We have audited the financial statements for the financial year ended 2022 of Volkswagen Financial Services N.V., based in Amsterdam.

-In our opinion the accompanying financial statements give a true and fair view of the financial position of Volkswagen Financial Services N.V. as at 31 December 2021, and of its result and its cash flows for year ended 31 December 2021 in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+In our opinion the accompanying financial statements give a true and fair view of the financial position of Volkswagen Financial Services N.V. as at 31 December 2022 and of its result for 2022 in accordance with Part 9 of Book 2 of the Dutch Civil Code.